roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

     *   `name`: (String) The name of the team (e.g., "The Eagles").
     *   `ownerUid`: (String) The Firebase Auth UID of the user who created/owns the team.
 This user is typically the first admin.
     *   `createdAt`: (Timestamp) Server timestamp indicating when the team was created.
-    *   `inviteCode`: (String) A shareable code for new members to join this team.
-Generated on team creation, resettable by admins.

 *   **Subcollection of `teams/{teamId}`: `matches`**
     *   Stores all matches for a specific team.